 The F ratio could also be .
 It depends on Ha and on which sample variance is larger.

-If the two populations have equal variances, then and are close in value and is close to one.
+If the two populations have equal variances, then and are close in value and is close to 1.
 But if the two population variances are very different, and tend to be very different, too.
-Choosing as the larger sample variance causes the ratio to be greater than one.
+Choosing as the larger sample variance causes the ratio to be greater than 1.
 If and are far apart, then is a large number.

-Therefore, if F is close to one, the evidence favors the null hypothesis (the two population variances are equal).
-But if F is much larger than one, then the evidence is against the null hypothesis.
-A test of two variances may be left, right, or two-tailed.
+Therefore, if F is close to 1, the evidence favors the null hypothesis (the two population variances are equal).
+But if F is much larger than 1, then the evidence is against the null hypothesis.
+A test of two variances may be left-tailed, right-tailed, or two-tailed.

-Two college instructors are interested in whether or not there is any variation in the way they grade math exams.
+Two college instructors are interested in whethe there is any variation in the way they grade math exams.
 They each grade the same set of 30 exams.
-The first instructor's grades have a variance of 52.3.
-The second instructor's grades have a variance of 89.9.
-Test the claim that the first instructor's variance is smaller.
-(In most colleges, it is desirable for the variances of exam grades to be nearly the same among instructors.)
-The level of significance is 10%.
+The first instructor’s grades have a variance of 52.3.
+The second instructor’s grades have a variance of 89.9.
+Test the claim that the first instructor’s variance is smaller.
+In most colleges, it is desirable for the variances of exam grades to be nearly the same among instructors.
+The level of significance is 10 percent.

 The New York Choral Society divides male singers into four categories from highest voices to lowest: Tenor1, Tenor2, Bass1, and Bass2.
 In the table are heights of the men in the Tenor1 and Bass2 groups.
 One suspects that taller men will have lower voices, and that the variance of height may go up with the lower voices as well.
 Do we have good evidence that the variance of the heights of singers in each of these two groups (Tenor1 and Bass2) are different?